vippsas/vipps-solutions/online/README.md

 ### Step 1.
 Add an option to pay

-Add the option to pay with Vipps or MobilePay on the product page of your website.
+Add the option to pay with Vipps MobilePay on the product page of your website.

 ### Step 2.
 Send the payment request